csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

   <figcaption><a href="/wp-content/uploads/2019/01/waterfall-01-full.png">View full size/quality (404KB)</a></figcaption>
 </figure>

-Why this isn’t the default view, I will never know—there is so much useful extra information here!
+Why this isn’t the default view, I will never know — there is so much useful extra information here!

 * **In the _Name_ column:** As well as seeing the name of the resource, we now